What is Contested Divorce?

 After hearing each side’s legal arguments, the presiding judge will write a final order that states the resolution of all of the issues presented during the hearing.
 The length of time that it takes for the judge to make his or her final decision is directly correlated to how complicated the case is.

-Making Post-Trial Motions and Appeals
+Making Post-Trial Motions and Appeals in a Contested Divorce

 Even after the trial date and the issuance of the judge’s final order, either spouse can fight to continue the divorce trial if they so choose.
 If he or she is dissatisfied with the judge’s decision, either party can file a post-trial motion in an attempt to re-try their case and potentially gain more in a future settlement.
 Post-trial motions should be filed within 30 days of the judge’s recent decision and the other spouse will have 30 days to respond to said motion.
 If the motion is granted by a judge, either attorney can present their arguments as to why the final order was or was not fair for their client.